scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 -----------------------------------

 There are two problems with consolidating multiple filled forms.
-The first problem is that when two PDF files are merged matching names are associated with each other.
-For instance, if John Doe were entered in one form and Jane Doe in the second, when after combining the two forms John Doe will override the second form's name field and John Doe would appear in both forms.
+The first problem is that when two PDF files are merged, fields with matching names are associated with each other.
+For instance, if John Doe were entered in one form's name field and Jane Doe in the second.
+After combining the two forms John Doe will override the second form's name field and John Doe would appear in both forms.
 The second problem is that most simple command line or programmatic methods of combining two or more PDF files lose form data.